Enhancing Program Repair with Specification Guidance and Intermediate Behavioral Signals: Effectiveness of ( - ) Algorithm (RQ3)

-{\em Analysis.} Figure~\ref{fig:rq3} presents the distribution of $\Delta\alpha = \alpha - \alpha^{*}$ across all generated postconditions for both DeepSeek-V3.1 and Kimi-K2-Instruct.
+Fig.~\ref{fig:rq3} presents the distribution of $\Delta\alpha = \alpha - \alpha^{*}$ across all generated postconditions for both backbone models.
 In our evaluation, we consider a postcondition to be \emph{highly consistent} with the reference signal if $|\Delta\alpha| < 0.1$, meaning the estimated consistency signal deviates from the true reference by less than 0.1.
-The plot reveals that the distribution is sharply concentrated around zero for both models: {\em over 79.88\% of postconditions generated by DeepSeek-V3.1 and over 82.66\% of those generated by Kimi-K2-Instruct are classified as highly consistent}.
-Furthermore, {\em both models yield near-zero mean and median errors}: DeepSeek-V3.1 achieves a mean $\Delta\alpha$ of $-0.011$ with a median of $0.000$, while Kimi-K2-Instruct achieves a mean of $0.002$ and a median of $0.000$.
-These results show that our estimation algorithm is highly reliable: despite relying solely on executions of the buggy program, $\alpha$ accurately reflects the true consistency of the generated postconditions as measured against the correct code.
-This confirms {\bf Key Idea 3} on using $\alpha$ to provide a dependable assessment of specification quality.
+The plot reveals that the distribution is sharply concentrated around zero for both models: {\em over 78.6\% of postconditions generated by GPT-4o-mini and over 81.2\% of those generated by Qwen3-235B are classified as highly consistent}.
+Furthermore, {\em both models yield near-zero mean and median errors}: GPT-4o-mini achieves a mean $\Delta\alpha$ of 0.004 with a median of 0.000, while Qwen3-235B obtains a mean of -0.02 and a median of 0.000.